mammet/puppet/README.md

 If you have any improvements, be sure to fork/pull the changes up!
 I'm always looking for improvement.
-Don't bother complaining about the scripts, or my methods.
-If you don't like them, contribute code and fixes, and put your money where your mouth is.
-Complaining doesn't fix a fucking thing.

 puppet 3.3.1 installation
 ======